VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 Probably more exciting is the fact that it isn't too difficult for you to provide such packages for libraries of your own.
 CMake has a [CMakePackageConfigHelpers](https://cmake.org/cmake/help/v3.8/module/CMakePackageConfigHelpers.html) module you can include to precisely help you with that.
 It's worth a look once you're ready to dive into this.
+A later part of this document is a more in-depth look at [precisely this](#packaging-and-redistribution) so we'll go there.

 ### *Source Folder* and *Binary Folder* (*List Folder* makes a return cameo)